RiceComp215-Staff/RiceChecks/README.md

 - You can set an `exclude = true` flag on the `GradeCoverage` annotation if you want to say that a particular class is *not* to be considered for coverage testing.
-This might make sense if you've enabled coverage testing on an entire package but wish to exclude a specific class within the package for coverage testing.
+This might make sense if you've enabled coverage testing on an entire package but wish to exclude a specific Java class within the package for coverage testing.
 A `GradeCoverage` annotation applies recursively to inner classes as well.
   If there are multiple applicable coverage annotations external to a class, the closest one wins.
 - Each class (or inner class) is evaluated for its coverage, for the desired metric, independently. *Every* class must pass for RiceChecks to award the coverage points.
+- JaCoCo also measures per-method coverage, treating every lambda as if it's a separate method within the same class.
+RiceChecks only looks at the per-class summary data.

 ## Sample projects
 There are three sample projects, showing you how the RiceChecks autograder works.
 They